 - I make friends easily.

-- I eat well naturally and excercise is a natural part of my routine.
+- I eat well naturally and exercise is a natural part of my routine.

 - I have a profitable corporation that has a huge impact on the community.

-- My words change the world in a postive way.
+- My words change the world in a positive way.